ogrieb/ogrieb.github.io/_posts/2017-01-29-bitcoin-blockhash.md

 The block hash defines the chain links among the block chain, as every block contains a hash of the previous block.
 For more contextual information I recommend the wiki's [block chain article](https://en.bitcoin.it/wiki/Block_chain) and the developer guide's [block chain section](https://bitcoin.org/en/developer-guide#block-chain).

-In this post, I want to take a look at the block hashing algorithm, its input, a serialized block header, as well as the output, a block hash.
+In this post, I want to take a look at the block hashing algorithm, in particular its input, a serialized block header.

 ## The Bitcoin Block Hashing Algorithm